skip to main content

 22 months

-What is Electronics?
+What is electronics?

 Electronics plays a major role in everyday life.
 Just look around a typical living room you can see many electronic devices such as TVs, remote controls, mobile phones, games consoles and sound systems etc. The electronics apprenticeships offered gives you the fundamentals needed to design and build such products.
 The word electronics comes from a combination of the words electron and mechanics.
 Electronics as a discipline is therefore the design and manufacture of machines created from electrons.

-Career Path
+Career path

-You'll undertake placements across our Electronics teams that do everything from design and test simple single board computers right the way through to the development of software defined radios.
+You'll undertake placements across our electronics teams that do everything from design and test simple single board computers right the way through to the development of software defined radios.
 You would be designing systems such as single board computers and circuits that enable these computers to connect and control things in our physical environment.
 This could include building prototypes to test out your new ideas.

 What will I learn?

-Our Electronic Apprentices will undertake modules through a University provider covering areas such as:
+Our electronic apprentices will undertake modules through a University provider covering areas such as:

 • Computer system fundamentals